tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 # Sample Transcripts {#transcripts}

+[TODO: update these for the new varint format.
+They may grow a byte or two.]
 In this section, we provide annotated example transcripts generated using a draft implementation of this specification in the mint TLS library.
 The transcripts shown are with the revised message formats defined above, as well as